Uses of English verb forms: Past perfect progressive

 The past perfect progressive or past perfect continuous (also known as the pluperfect progressive or pluperfect continuous) combines perfect progressive aspect with past tense.
 It is a tense with compound verb formed by combining had (the past tense of auxiliary have), been (the past participle of be), and the present participle of the main verb.

 Uses of the past perfect progressive are analogous to those of the present perfect progressive, except that the point of reference is in the past.
 For example:

 I was tired because I had been running.

 By yesterday morning they had already been working for twelve hours.

 Among the witnesses was John Smith, who had been staying at the hotel since July 10.

 This form is sometimes used for actions in the past that were interrupted by some event (compare the use of the past progressive as given above).
 For example:

 I had been working on my novel when she entered the room to talk to me.

 This implies that I stopped working when she came in (or had already stopped a short time before); the plain past progressive (I was working...) would not necessarily carry this implication.

-If the verb in question does not use the progressive aspect, then the plain past perfect is used instead (see examples in the previous section).
+If the verb in question does not use the progressive aspect, then the plain past perfect is used instead.